OdysseyofCode/jobReosources/README.md

   * <a href="https://triplebyte.com">TripleByte</a>:Traditional resumes do not represent your full potential as they rely primarily on experience.
 Triplebyte shows your potential based on proven technical skills.

 ## Company Research

 * <a href="https://www.crunchbase.com." target="_blank">Crunchbase</a>:Intelligently search and target the right opportunities with advanced search filters, analysis tools, and company alerts.
 Includes news, social media, and company history.

+## Contact Recruiters

+### For smaller companies without a formal recruiting pipeline, reach out to an Engineering Manager instead.
+For even smaller companies, just email the CEO or CTO.
+The easiest way to get email addresses is asking your network for recruiter contacts.

+* <a href="https://www.slik.ai/#/" target="_blank">Slik</a>: Find anyone's email on LinkedIn
+* <a href="https://chrome.google.com/webstore/detail/linkedin-email-finder-ada/abpjeombpodcafecdidejijglognakhe?hl=en-US" target="_blank">Slik Chrome Extension</a>

+* <a href="https://www.hunter.io/#/" target="_blank">Hunter</a>: [F]ind email addresses in seconds and connect with the people that matter for your business.
+* <a href="https://chrome.google.com/webstore/detail/hunter-find-email-address/hgmhmanijnjhaffoampdlllchpolkdnj?hl=en" target="_blank">Hunter Chrome Extension</a>

+Use your school email address for Hunter ,if possible.

 ## Job tips